DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

 <a href="https://www.gov.uk/government/publications/train-to-teach-in-england-non-uk-applicants/train-to-teach-in-england-if-youre-a-non-uk-citizen#job">You can learn more about your first teaching job in England</a>

-<a href="https://teaching-vacancies.service.gov.uk/">You can search Teaching Vacancies to see what teaching jobs are available</a>
+<a href="https://www.gov.uk/government/publications/train-to-teach-in-england-non-uk-applicants/train-to-teach-in-england-if-youre-a-non-uk-citizen#job">Learn more about your first teaching job in England</a>

 ## Further information